joeig/memodrop/README.md

 ### Implementation of the Leitner system

 Improve your learning effectiveness using the [Leitner system](https://en.wikipedia.org/wiki/Leitner_system).
 It uses a simple algorithm that asks you for cards in the first areas more frequently.
 Correctly answered cards are moved to the next area.
-Incorrectly answered cards are moved back to the previous or first area.
+Incorrectly answered cards are moved back to the previous area ("defensive mode") or first area ("strict mode").

 ### Categories